A Formal Comparison Between Chain of Thought and Latent Thought: Experimental Details

 \paragraph{Arithmetic Expression Evaluation} Following \cite{feng2023towards}, we generate expressions over integers modulo $r$ using the four operations ${+,-,\times,\div}$, where multiplication and division are defined via precomputed modular tables.
 To guarantee that each expression evaluates to a specific target value, we grow expressions \emph{backwards}: starting from a sampled number, we iteratively replace it with a binary sub-expression that preserves its value under modular arithmetic.
 Different from \cite{feng2023towards}, we fix the modulus to $r=3$, as our focus lies in evaluating the reasoning over expressions rather than exploring the properties of each modular arithmetic system.

 \paragraph{Edit Distance} The Edit Distance task requires computing the minimum number of edit operations needed to transform one string into another.
 The allowed operations are insertion, deletion, and replacement of a single character, and the objective is to predict the total edit distance given two input strings.
 To build the dataset, we follow \cite{feng2023towards}.
 We first generate two strings over a randomly sampled alphabet.
 The first string has a fixed length, while the second string is produced in two possible ways: with probability $0.4$, it is drawn as a random string of nearly the same length (within $\pm 3$ characters), and with probability $0.6$, it is derived from the first string by applying a given number of random edit operations.
 Each edit operation is chosen uniformly among deletion, replacement, and insertion.
 To avoid trivial cases, string pairs that are identical or whose lengths differ excessively are rejected and resampled.
+Finally, the shorter string is always placed first to maintain a consistent input format.
+An example instance in the format is shown below: \( \texttt{s v d h s s e e \,\ldots\, v e | s h d s s s s \,\ldots\, e s e <sep> 20} \) Here, the two input strings are separated by the token ``\texttt{|}'', ``\texttt{<sep>}'' marks the end of the inputs, and the final number ``\texttt{20}'' denotes the computed edit distance.